GMOD/jbrowse-components/website/docs/userguides/userguide_comp.md

 :::info Note
-You can disable these by clicking on the track menu (vertical "..." next to track label, then hovering over SNPCoverage options, and unchecking "Draw insertion/clipping indicators" and "Draw insertion/clipping counts")
+You can disable these by clicking on the track menu (vertical "..." next to track label, then hovering over SNPCoverage options, and unchecking "Draw insertion/clipping indicators" and "Draw insertion/clipping counts").
 :::

 ## Quantitative tracks